Popular fears aside, businesses often eager for migrant workers

 Berlin has responded by sending government officials to emergency shelters to speed up skills assessments and language training for those likely to be allowed to stay in the country.

-"The hope is to open the labour market more for refugees," Harald Loehlein, head of migration at Paritatische, an umbrella organisation of German NGOs, said.
+"The hope is to open the labor market more for refugees," Harald Loehlein, head of migration at Paritatische, an umbrella organization of German NGOs, said.
 "It is because of the demographic trends.
 Everybody knows we need more migrants."

 FEAR FACTOR